k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 The Catalog provides an ability to build the artifacts and save them into the Project tree.
 The artifact is a file created in CSV format that includes the list of fields of all Catalog's datasets, with their Classification, PII and Auto-Mask properties, for the given catalog version.

-While Classification and PII are the properties added to the Catalog nodes by the Classifier plugins, the Auto-Mask is a property should be added manually when needed.
+While Classification and PII are the properties added to the Catalog nodes by the Classifier plugins, the Auto-Mask property should be added manually when needed.

 ### Build Artifacts